You’ve heard it by now – video is the present and the future of marketing. And the statistics about video marketing for business show it!

 Optimize Your Videos for the Most Popular Channels

-Predicated on where you will share your videos, you’ll need to optimize your videos for high interaction on each channel.
+Predicated on where you will share your videos, you’ll need to optimize them for high interaction on each channel.

 Facebook Video Optimization

-- Design for Mobile-First: People watch 30% more videos on their smartphones than on a desktop computer.
-Because most people hold their phones upright, vertical video format works the best with 4:5, 2:3, and 9:16 ratios.
+- Design for Mobile-First: People watch 54.25% more videos on their smartphones than on a desktop computer in 2022.
+Because most people hold their phones upright, the vertical video format works best with 4:5, 2:3, and 9:16 ratios.

 - Add Captions: Up to 85% of video views occur on mute.
 Ensure that there are captions of the dialogue for people watching on mute.